ZionDevelopers/jframework/index.md

 <dl>
 	<dt>Folders</dt>
     <dd>
-    	 * config
+    	 1. config
-    	 ⋅⋅* app.ini: Configure the App by changing the parameters ..* core.ini: Internal use only!
+    	 ⋅⋅*app.ini: Configure the App by changing the parameters ⋅⋅*core.ini: Internal use only!
-         ..* database.ini: Define your database configuration like hostname, database, user and password.
+         ⋅⋅*database.ini: Define your database configuration like hostname, database, user and password.
-         ..* folders.ini: Define the folder structure, If you don't like the default.
+         ⋅⋅*folders.ini: Define the folder structure, If you don't like the default.
-		 ..* mail.ini: Define the mail settings
+	 ⋅⋅*mail.ini: Define the mail settings
-         ..* php.ini: Define your custom PHP settings like the global php.ini, but set on runtime.
+         ⋅⋅*php.ini: Define your custom PHP settings like the global php.ini, but set on runtime.
-         ..* router.ini: Define custom routes.
+         ⋅⋅*router.ini: Define custom routes.
     </dd>
 </dl>